PL9627/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express can provide support for middleware and routing.
+It also has helpers that allow for easier creations of API servers and web apps.

 - [ ] Describe Middleware?

+    They are functions that get objects of request and response, operates on those objects, and then triggers an action.

 - [ ] Describe a Resource?

+    A resource is a piece of data that apps care about.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a message or status code to inform the client that their request was successful.

 - [ ] How can we partition our application into sub-applications?

+    We can partition the app by creating routers to handle it.

 ## Minimum Viable Product